We consider music an important part of our worship and our community.

 The Corowood Community Choir is a choir for all ages who wish to sing in a relaxed setting learning different types of music, sacred and secular.
 The aim of the choir is to sing together, occasionally at church services.
 Our concerts are free to attend, but any donations received are given to charity.

 Practice is on Thursday evenings at 7:15pm in the parish hall at the rear of St John’s church next to the Coromandel Valley Primary School.
+Rehearsals begin again on 18 June.
 The music focus varies for each concert.

 Would you like to join us?
 The choir is always interested in adding new members.